JoelAnalytics/AWS-Projects/Youtube-PowerBi/README.md

 - Create an Account ( We won't use our Root Account to execute any task ).
 - Create an user , groups, roles and attach policies to our group and roles to allow services to connect each other.
+- We will run a Python script every Monday to use the API Youtube to get one CSV file that will be uploaded to S3 Bucket raw -> **marketing-raw**.
 - Create 2 Buckets in S3 with some folders to store our Raw Data and Master Data.
 We've also created an extra Bucket to store the queries that we executed in Athena.

 ![Bukets](https://user-images.githubusercontent.com/46005983/195052065-ed46195e-c855-4720-a3b3-ee96f02c7876.JPG)